VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 -Make SPEEEN's pop-ups stack properly

--Diaper Joker not updating as fast as Cloud Nine does

 -Speed Joker and Disturbed Joker

 -Grey Joker not activating discard until 5 cards are selected